ramprakash28/keyword-marketing-optimizer/readme.md

 ## 📜 License
 This project is for academic and demonstration purposes only.
 All sensitive datasets are excluded to comply with confidentiality agreements.

+## 🛡️ Disclaimer
+This repository is for academic and demonstration purposes only.
+All data, labels, and visuals have been anonymized or synthetically generated to comply with confidentiality agreements.
+No proprietary information from the client is included.